b-cubed-eu/invasimapr/README.md

 We identify **clusters of sites and invaders** with similar invasion fitness patterns using hierarchical clustering of [$\lambda_{is}$](#def-lambda) from `lambda_mat`.
-This reveals ecological “syndromes” — types of sites most at risk, or types of invaders most threatening — enabling targeted surveillance and intervention.
+This reveals ecological profiles or invasion signatures — types of sites most at risk, or types of invaders most threatening — enabling targeted surveillance and intervention.

 #### 12.5.1 Hierarchical Clustering of Invaders and Sites